January 2025

 Monitoring:

-The effectiveness of our Smart Order Routers used is reviewed daily by comparing price executed against available venue liquidity and pricing.
+Hobart reviews the performance of its SORs daily by comparing executed prices against available venue liquidity and pricing.

 Consents: